johntbush/mnemebot/readme.md

 The inline part of the system is like @gif feature of telegram, only you can seed it with what content you want.

+# About the name

+MemeBot was taken.
+I always spell it wrong anyway, and turns out Mneme is a thing in Greek mythology.
+So that makes me all clever and shit, https://en.wikipedia.org/wiki/Mneme.
+Somehow the Muse of memory could be related to a bot.
+I don't know exactly how, I'll leave as an exercise for the reader.

 # Tech Stuff

 The bot is written in Scala.
 Backend storage is MySQL.